Migrate from SDK-first

 Step 6

-Confirm logs show jobs, decisions, consent, and beacons under the same project before live traffic.
+Confirm logs show placements, decisions, consent, and beacons under the same project before live traffic.

 The SDK is not removed.
 It remains supported as a compatibility and advanced-package path while partner-facing onboarding moves to the API-first sequence.